vmuijrers/EmpoweringCreativeThinkingThroughProgramming/labs/lab_07.md

 #Bonus: 7_3: Marching Squares!

 Now add a method to your Square class named "move()", which makes the squares move and bounce against the sides of the screen so that they stay in the view.
-(You may need some extra attributes like "speed" for this to work.
+(You may need some extra attributes like "xSpeed" and "ySpeed" for this to work.
+You can ask for the width of the whole level by simply saying "width" without quotes and "height" for the height of the level.
+We have to check for a square if their x and y position are still inside the level and if not reverse their speed values.
-You now have made a screensaver!
+If all works well, you have now created a screensaver!